Kawerau

 Rotorua

-It is also the gateway to Tarawera Falls.
-You must visit the visitor centre for a pass ($10 per vehicle).
-This provides access to Tarawera Falls Road, a private forestry road.
-The falls are possibly the most interesting waterfall on the North Island, and the walk is one of the best in NZ.
+Kawerau is the entry point to the remarkable Tarawera Falls.
+To visit, you must obtain a pass from the visitor centre, costing $10 per vehicle.
+This pass grants access to Tarawera Falls Road, a private forestry road.
+The falls are considered one of the most intriguing waterfalls on the North Island, and the accompanying walk is among the best in New Zealand.

 8 images